welldonestudio/welldonestudio.github.io/docs/Sending a Transaction/How to Sending a Transaction.md

 ```typescript
 type ChainName = 'ethereum' | 'cosmos' | 'near' | 'solana' | 'klay' | 'celo' | 'neon';
 ```
-* Chain name.
-Required to identify on which chain to send a transaction.
+* Required to identify on which chain to send a transaction.
 In the ethereum case, It should be 'ethereum'.
 * Check other chain names that we support here.

 ### 2. Transaction Parameters